archit522/CRUD/README.md

 }
 ```
 Async API is created with NodeJS backend and connected to MongoDB and Redis Cache.
-The API handles async queries by creating a job for each task.
+The API handles queries by creating a job for each task alloted.
 The tasks handled are create, read, update, delete of posts.
-Once the job is created, system completes the task in the back and updates the status of the job with the appropriate result.
+Once the job is created, a jobId is returned and system completes the task asynchronously and updates the status of the job as well as stores the result.
+The job status and result can be accessed by a GET request to the API.
 The Job Schema in JSON is shown below-
 ```
 result: {
 	type: String,